Types of support

-Below are some types of support that may assist you if you need to seek support or treatment at this earliest pre-pregnancy stage in the perinatal journey.
+Below are some types of support that may assist you if you need to seek support or treatment at this earliest pre-pregnancy stage in the perinatal journey:

 This can be particularly helpful if you and your partner have conflicting views, priorities or attitudes surrounding starting a family.
 Relationship counselling can assist you both to understand where each of you are coming from, identify your concerns and work through these issues.
-Often by identifying possible issues, putting them on the table and talking them through can relieve feelings of stress and tensions and help you both move forward with informed decision-making.
+Often identifying possible issues, putting them on the table and talking them through can relieve feelings of stress and tensions and help you both move forward with informed decision-making.

-Psychological therapy, often referred to as ‘talking therapy’ can help you to identify and alter negative thoughts and feelings that you may be experiencing, and in turn change negative behaviours.
+Psychological therapy, often referred to as ‘talking therapy’, can help you to identify and alter negative thoughts and feelings that you may be experiencing and, in turn, change negative behaviours.

-One common psychological therapy is that of cognitive behaviour therapy (CBT).
+One common psychological therapy is that of cognitive behaviour therapy (“CBT”).
 The ‘cognitive’ component of this treatment is essentially about assisting you to identify negative thoughts and feelings that you may have and learn to challenge these thoughts.

 Although research into other types of psychological treatments amongst women who are unable to conceive is lacking, treatments that decrease depression, anxiety symptoms and stress in the general population are also likely to be helpful.

-While there is little data regarding the treatment of patients with infertility specifically, like other times in life medication remains an important option for women and men who may develop more severe depression and or anxiety in the context of infertility and its treatment.
+While there is little data regarding the treatment of patients with infertility specifically, like other times in life, medication remains an important option for women and men who may develop more severe depression and/or anxiety in the context of infertility and its treatment.

 Antidepressants are effective for the treatment of conditions like depression and some types of antidepressants are also effective for treating symptoms of anxiety.
 In instances where symptoms are severe and significantly impacting on your ability to get through the day, antidepressants are often needed as a first step.
-Without this you may not be able to get the benefits of psychological therapy – as your concentration, thinking and motivation is likely to be impaired.
-In these cases it is recommended that you start with medication first, which will put you in a better position to benefit from psychological therapy.
+Without this, you may not be able to get the benefits of psychological therapy, as your concentration, thinking and motivation is likely to be impaired.
+In these cases, it is recommended that you start with medication first, which will put you in a better position to benefit from psychological therapy.

 Whilst you may have a tendency to want to avoid medication for fear that this may reduce your fertility or may affect the outcome of your pregnancy, it’s important to note that there is currently no evidence to suggest that commonly used antidepressants negatively affect fertility.
 Furthermore, certain antidepressants are indicated to be safe to use during pregnancy.